turkeracikgoz/Multifractality-analysis/README.md

 Step 2) Divide the $X(k)$ into $N_s = [N/s]$ non-overlapping segments with equal length s.
 If $N/s$ is not an integer, get rid of the remaining part and repeat the same procedure starting from end of the series.
 As a result, $2*N_s$ segments are obtained.

 Step 3) Calculate the local trend for each of the $2*N_s$ segments by a least-square fit of the series.
 It is basically a detrending procedure for deterministic trend.
-Then obtain the residuals of this fitting, $X_{s}(i).
+Then obtain the residuals of this fitting, $X_{s}(i)$.

 Step 4) Determine the variance: